-1. The child/youth (up to age 24) meets the criteria for Serious Emotional Disturbance (SED) if under age 18 or Serious Mental Illness (SMI) if 18-24; and
+1. The child/youth meets the criteria for Serious Emotional Disturbance (SED) if under age 18 or Serious Mental Illness (SMI) if 18-24; and

 2. The child/youth is at risk of out-of-home placement or out-of-school placement due to the impact of the serious emotional and/or behavioral disturbance; and